Frequently asked questions

 2. Can I drink more than one can of Nurishment in one day?

-3. Can I consume too much vitamins and minerals?
+3. Can I consume too many vitamins and minerals?

 The key issue is one of general diet and portion control.
 Nurishment is often consumed as an alternative to a meal because of its filling nature.
 It will be difficult to consume too many vitamins and minerals by drinking Nurishment or for it to have any seriously negative effects on the body.
 You would have to consume in excess of 10 cans per day for some vitamins or over 50 cans for others, depending on the RDA of the vitamin or mineral.
 It is also good to know that our body helps to regulate or get rid of some vitamins that we do not use.
 We cannot store water-soluble vitamins such as the B group vitamins and vitamin C, and so if we consume more than we need, they are simply excreted.
 Our advice is to consume 1 pack of Nurishment per day, whether it is Nurishment Extra or Nurishment Original.
 Nurishment is usually consumed as 'gap filler', if you have missed a meal or simply don't have time to eat, helping to replace some of the vitamins and/or minerals that you may have missed.

-4. Can I Weight Gain or Build Muscles with Nurishment?
+4. Can I gain weight or build muscles with Nurishment?

-Yes, you can drink Nurishment as part of a weight gain programme or a body building routine.
-It has high protein levels, as much as 21gms per can, other essential vitamins and minerals and will be perfectly fine to consume along with other foods as part of a balanced diet.
+Yes, you can drink Nurishment as part of a weight gain programme.
+It has high protein levels, as much as 20gms per can, other essential vitamins and minerals and will be perfectly fine to consume along with other foods as part of a balanced diet.
 Remember the key issue is one of general diet and portion control.

 5. Nurishment had a lot more flavours in the range that I also liked, what has happened to them?

-Yes, Nurishment had a lot more flavours in the range, flavours such as Coconut, Blackcurrant, Eggnog, Pineapple and Mango.
+Yes, Nurishment did have a lot more flavours in the range, such as Coconut, Blackcurrant, Eggnog, Pineapple, Cherry and Mocha.
 We are constantly looking for new flavours and are guided by what you as our consumers tell us you would like to try.
 These may include new flavours or flavours that were sold in the range previously.
-Mango is one such flavour which we have reintroduced due to public demand.
+Mango is one such flavour that has been reintroduced due to public demand.
 The feedback has been fantastic.
 Please continue to look out for our new flavours and we welcome your thoughts on them.

 6. Where can I buy Nurishment from?

 Nurishment Original is widely available and can be bought from most major supermarkets, forecourts and throughout the convenience and independent retail trade.
-Recently-launched Nurishment Extra is not as widely available, but can be found in selected Tesco and Asda stores and in a growing number of convenience stores.
+Nurishment Extra is not as widely available, but can be found in selected supermarkets and throughout the convenience and independent retail trade.
 If your local supermarket or convenience store doesn't stock Nurishment, ask them why?!
 You can also buy Nurishment from www.caribbeanfoodcentre.com and have it delivered direct to your door.

 8. Why does Nurishment have such a long shelf life?